shawaf/smart-bookmark-chrome/README.md

 - The popup’s folder explorer loads the Smart Bookmarks tree with stored metadata so you can open items directly or change the auto-selected folder immediately after saving.

 ## Ready-to-deploy notes
-- No build step is required; the extension runs directly from source (ensure you ran `node scripts/generate-icons.js` first).
+- No build step is required; the extension runs directly from source (ensure you ran `npm install` or `npm run generate:icons` first).
 - All logic stays client-side—no external services or credentials needed.

 ## Next steps to publish